-Students will be responsible for booking their own international flight to London (LHR) and out of Dublin (DUB).
+Students will be responsible for booking their own international flight to/from London (LHR).
 A recommended international flight itinerary will be provided to students registered for the course.
 Students are responsible for booking their own flight AFTER the course has been confirmed to run (i.e. participant minimum number is reached).
 The international flight cost is not included in the program fee.
-The flight between London (LHR) and Dublin (DUB) is covered by the program fee.

 Arrival Airport Code: LHR